82nd Airborne Division: Market Garden

-On 2 August 1944 the division became part of the First Allied Airborne Army.
-In September, the 82nd began planning for Operation Market Garden in the Netherlands.
-The operation called for three-plus airborne divisions to seize and hold key bridges and roads deep behind German lines.
+On 2 August 1944, the division became part of the First Allied Airborne Army.
+In September, planning for Operation Market Garden (the Allied invasion of the Netherlands) began in earnest.
+The operation called for three (at minimum) airborne divisions to seize and hold key bridges and roads deep behind German lines.
 The 504th PIR, now back at full strength, was reassigned to the 82nd, while the 507th was assigned to the 17th Airborne Division, at the time training in England.

 On 17 September, the "All American" Division conducted its fourth (and final) combat jump of World War II.
 Fighting off German counterattacks, the division captured its objectives between Grave, and Nijmegen.
-The division failed to capture Nijmegen Bridge when the opportunity presented itself early in the battle.
+The division failed to initially capture Nijmegen Bridge when the opportunity presented itself early in the battle.
 When the British XXX Corps arrived in Nijmegen, six hours ahead of schedule, they found themselves having to fight to take a bridge that should have already been in allied hands.
 In the afternoon of Wednesday 20 September 1944, the 82nd Airborne Division successfully conducted an opposed assault crossing of the Waal river.
 War correspondent Bill Downs, who witnessed the assault, described it as "a single, isolated battle that ranks in magnificence and courage with Guam, Tarawa, Omaha Beach.
 A story that should be told to the blowing of bugles and the beating of drums for the men whose bravery made the capture of this crossing over the Waal possible."

 The Market Garden salient was held in a defensive operation for several weeks until the 82nd was relieved by Canadian troops, and sent into reserve in France.
 During the operation, 19-year-old Private John R. Towle of the 504th PIR was posthumously awarded the 82nd Airborne Division's second Medal of Honor of World War II.